tbennun/cudnn-training/README.md

 (NOTE: all the classification results are the yet best found results; they're no average of a series of tests) Nesterov on 100000 iterations was yet outperforming all other tests.
+0.80% classification error.
-0.80% classification error With Adam already 0.80% classification error on only 10000 iterations reached!
+With Adam already 0.80% classification error on only 10000 iterations reached!

 internal project version: nn_v36